Marianne K. O'Callaghan

 Wendy (?)

 Richard Joseph Cairns was born on 31 October 1947 in San Francisco, CA, USA.
-He married Mary Lee Agius, daughter of Sam M. Agius and Rita Mary Grech.
+He married Mary Lee Agius, daughter of Sam Moses Agius and Rita Mary Grech.
 Richard Joseph Cairns married Wendy (?)

 Richard Joseph Cairns began military service in 1967 at Vietnam Richard served in the Army from 1967 to 1970, reaching the rank of Sergeant.
 He was in Vietnam between 1967 and 1968 and then at Treasure Island from 1968 to 1970.
 He was a SF policeman and eventual Police captain in 1969.
 He was The Widows’ and Orphans’ Aid Association of the San Francisco Police Department held their monthly meeting on Tuesday October 12, 2021: Joe Vigil, with Officers Richard Cairns, Michael Lawson and Henry Bakay were awarded with Gold Medals of Valor for services rendered on Wednesday December 14, 1977.
 The Officers responded to a “217” (shooting) at 374 5th Street and learned that this was the scene of a fire.
 The 217 victim was a San Francisco Fireman who was shot by a suspect who may be heavily armed with a shotgun.
 Officers Vigil and Bakay forced entry into the suspect’s apartment which had been barricaded by a mattress.
 Vigil and Bakay entered the smoke-filled room and were immediately fired upon by the suspect who narrowly missed them.
 Vigil and Bakay backed out of the room and attempted to negotiate a surrender with the suspect.
 The suspect would not surrender.
 Tear gas was fired into the suspect’s premises.
 Officer Lawson and Cairns donned gas masks and entered the suspect’s apartment.
 As Cairns and Lawson opened the kitchen door, the suspect ambushed them by firing at them.
 A bullet struck Cairn’s rifle rendering it inoperable.
 Officer Cairns using his service revolver, and Officer Lawson using his shotgun, returned fire.
 Cairns and Lawson backed out of the apartment and waited while the Fire Department who turned their high-pressure hose on the interior of the apartment.
 After waiting for an hour, the Officers re-entered the suspect’s apartment and located the suspect laying face down in the kitchen as a result of being struck with numerous gun-shots.
 The suspect died while enroute to the Hospital while Officer Cairns was treated at the Hospital for gun-shot fragments in the left hand and left leg.
 The Coroner ruled that the suspect died as a result of self-inflicted gun-shot wound.
 Joe Vigil with Sergeant William Miller were awarded with Bronze Medals of Valor for services rendered on Friday July 10, 1981.
 Sergeant Miller and Officer Vigil responded to a call of a suicide at 2554 San Bruno Avenue.
 They entered the man’s apartment and observed the suicide suspect holding a four-inch buck knife blade to his throat.
 Sergeant Milller and Officer Joseph Vigil, exposing themselves to serious injury rushed the suspect and disarmed him of the knife, after a violent struggle.
 Miller and Vigil manifested outstanding bravery in an extremely dangerous situation and saved a human life.
 After retiring from the San Francisco Police Department, Joe worked as Celebrity Security for best-selling author Danielle Steele and worked many years as a security specialist for the Esprit Corporation.
 Joe was a life-long baseball fan, and played softball his most of his adult life hanging up his cleats at age 67.
 Joe replaced his cleats with dancing shoes and frequented Bay Area ballrooms with his wife Virgie.
 Joe lived each day with a sisters Margaret Greco, Josephine F. Vigil Ruybal, Estella Genna, brother Roldan Vigil; and daughter Anna Stephens.
 He is survived by his wife Virginia “Virgie” Vigil of 26 years; son Robert J. Vigil and his wife Margie; daughter Selina Vigil, 8 grandchildren and numerous nieces, nephews, and friends. on 14 December 1977.